-Condoms CondomsRelated Procedures & Tests « Back to Condoms Index Sorted Alphabetically A-Z Sort by popularity Barrier Methods of Birth Control Birth Control: Surgical Sterilization IUD (Intrauterine Device) Natural Methods of Birth Control Vasectomy Sorted by Popularity (as on MedicineNet) Sort alphabetically IUD (Intrauterine Device) Natural Methods of Birth Control Vasectomy Birth Control: Surgical Sterilization Barrier Methods of Birth Control Suggested Reading on Condoms by Our Doctors Related Diseases & Conditions 20 articles Sexually Transmitted Diseases in Women (STDs) Sexually transmitted diseases, or STDs, are infections that are transmitted during any type of sexual exposure, including intercourse (vaginal or anal), Bladder Infection (Cystitis) Bladder infection is an infection of the bladder, usually caused by bacteria or, rarely, by Candida.
-Certain people, including females, the elderly, Yeast Infection Yeast vaginitis is a yeast infection of the vagina.
-Symptoms include itching, burning, soreness, pain during intercourse and urination, and vaginal discharge.
-Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Trichomoniasis (Vaginal Infection) Trichomoniasis is a sexually transmitted disease (STD) caused by a parasite passed from person to person.
-Trichomoniasis can be picked up from contact Pelvic Inflammatory Disease Pelvic inflammatory disease (PID) is the most common and serious complication of sexually transmitted diseases (STDs), aside from AIDS, among women.
-The STDs in Men Sexually transmitted diseases (STDs) are infections transmitted during sexual contact.
+Condoms CondomsRelated Procedures & Tests « Back to Condoms Index Sorted Alphabetically A-Z Sort by popularity Barrier Methods of Birth Control Birth Control: Surgical Sterilization IUD (Intrauterine Devices for Birth Control) Natural Methods of Birth Control Vasectomy Sorted by Popularity (as on MedicineNet) Sort alphabetically Natural Methods of Birth Control IUD (Intrauterine Devices for Birth Control) Vasectomy Birth Control: Surgical Sterilization Barrier Methods of Birth Control Suggested Reading on Condoms by Our Doctors Related Diseases & Conditions 15 articles Sexually Transmitted Diseases in Women (STDs) Sexually transmitted diseases, or STDs, are infections that are transmitted during any type of sexual exposure, including intercourse (vaginal or anal), Bladder Infection (Cystitis) Bladder infection is an infection of the bladder, usually caused by bacteria or, rarely, by Candida.
+Certain people, including females, the elderly, Trichomoniasis (Vaginal Infection) Trichomoniasis is a sexually transmitted disease (STD) caused by a parasite passed from person to person.
+Trichomoniasis can be picked up from contact STDs in Men Sexually transmitted diseases (STDs) are infections transmitted during sexual contact.
 They may be caused by viruses, bacteria, or parasites.
-STDs in men Chlamydia in Women Chlamydia is the most common sexually transmitted disease in the U.S. Signs and symptoms of chlamydia, a bacterial infection, include vaginal discharge, Cytomegalovirus (CMV) Cytomegalovirus (CMV) is a virus that is spread from person to person via spit, semen, vaginal secretions, urine, blood, sexual contact, breastfeeding, Cervical Dysplasia Cervical dysplasia is a condition in which the cells of the inner lining of the cervix have precancerous changes.
-There are two types of cervical dysplasia; Chlamydia In Women Chlamydia, a type of bacteria that causes an infection, is spread through sexual contact.
-Most of the time, women with chlamydia have no symptoms.
-Antibiotics Sexually Transmitted Diseases in Men (STDs in Men) Sexually transmitted diseases, or STDs, are infections that are transmitted during any type of sexual exposure, including intercourse (vaginal or anal), Syphilis In Women Syphilis, a sexually transmitted disease, is caused by a microscopic, wormlike bacterial organism called a spirochete.
-There are three stages of syphilis.
-Sexual Health Sexual health information including birth control, impotence, herpes, sexually transmitted diseases, staying healthy, women's sexual health concerns, and Molluscum Contagiosum Molluscum contagiosum is a skin disease that causes pink painless bumps on the skin.
+STDs in men Chlamydia in Women Chlamydia is the most common sexually transmitted disease in the U.S. Signs and symptoms of chlamydia, a bacterial infection, include vaginal discharge, Pelvic Inflammatory Disease Pelvic inflammatory disease (PID) is the most common and serious complication of sexually transmitted diseases (STDs), aside from AIDS, among women.
+The Cytomegalovirus (CMV) Cytomegalovirus (CMV) is a virus that is spread from person to person via spit, semen, vaginal secretions, urine, blood, sexual contact, breastfeeding, Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Cervical Dysplasia Cervical dysplasia is a condition in which the cells of the inner lining of the cervix have precancerous changes.
+There are two types of cervical dysplasia; Sexual Health Sexual health information including birth control, impotence, herpes, sexually transmitted diseases, staying healthy, women's sexual health concerns, and Sexual Response Cycle (Phases of Sexual Response) There are four phases to the sexual response for men and women.
+Couple do not usually reach each phase at the same time, and they are dependant from individual Molluscum Contagiosum Molluscum contagiosum is a skin disease that causes pink painless bumps on the skin.
 It typically resolves in six to 12 months.
 Cryotherapy, laser therapy, Acquired Immunodeficiency Syndrome AIDS is the advanced stage of HIV infection.
-Symptoms and signs of AIDS include pneumonia due to Pneumocystis jiroveci, tuberculosis, toxoplasmosis, Sexual Response Cycle (Phases of Sexual Response) There are four phases to the sexual response for men and women.
-Couple do not usually reach each phase at the same time, and they are dependant from individual Birth Control Methods There are a variety of birth control methods to choose from.
+Symptoms and signs of AIDS include pneumonia due to Pneumocystis jiroveci, tuberculosis, toxoplasmosis, Birth Control Methods There are a variety of birth control methods to choose from.
 It varies from person to person and their preferences to either become pregnant or not.
-Examples Pregnancy Planning Pregnancy planning is important to help prevent exposure of the mother and fetus to potentially harmful medications and substances during the early days, Birth Control (Types and Options) There are a number of different methods of birth control to include: barrier methods, IUDs, hormonal methods, natural methods, and surgical sterilization.
-Medications 0 articles Procedures & Tests 5 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 1 articles Health News 61 articles Health Features 6 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Examples Pregnancy Planning Pregnancy planning is an important step in preparation for starting or expanding a family.
+Planning for a pregnancy includes taking prenatal vitamins, Medications 0 articles Procedures & Tests 5 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 1 articles Health News 75 articles Health Features 6 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!